MindscapeHQ/raygun4js/README.md

 setUser: function (user, isAnonymous, email, fullName, firstName, uuid)
 ```

-`user` is the user identifier.
+`user|identifier` is the user identifier.
 This will be used to uniquely identify the user within Raygun.
 This is the only required parameter, but is only required if you are using user tracking.

 `isAnonymous` is a bool indicating whether the user is anonymous or actually has a user account.
 Even if this is set to true, you should still give the user a unique identifier of some kind.